DMRSystem/documentation/docs/design/cli.md

 ### Click Command Groups

 The entry point, the `dmr` command, is itself a command group.
 Other subcommands such as `add` and `remove` can be nested under the `dmr` command using click's `Group.add_command()` to create `dmr add` and `dmr remove`.
 Ideally, the names of the each of the subcommands would be obtained from a file, so that source code does not have to be modified to modify the command groups.
-COmmand groups can be nested recursively.
+Command groups can be nested recursively.

 ### Dependency Injection